 Intakes for irrigation water were turned off along the Animas and San Juan Rivers following the spill, but have since been flushed and reopened.
 Water quality along the affected waterways has returned to pre-spill levels and can be used for irrigation (CDPHEb, 2015).
-According to the Agency for Toxic Substances and Disease Registry, the US EPA, the Colorado Department of Public Health and the Environment, and the San Juan Basin Health Department, crops grown during the spill are safe for consumption (CDPHEb, 2015).
+According to the Agency for Toxic Substances and Disease Registry, the US EPA, the Colorado Department of Public Health and the Environment, and the San Juan Basin Health Department, crops grown during the spill are safe for consumption, given that irrigation ditches were shut down very quickly after the spill occurred (CDPHEb, 2015).
 Many local Navajo farmers rely exclusively on the San Juan River to irrigate their fields and water their livestock.
 Many tribal irrigation intakes in the area close to the spill were shut off for a long time, following water-use restrictions issued by the Navajo Nation.
-The Fruitland Canal System, which provides irrigation water to the communities of San Juan, Upper Fruitland, and Nenahnezad, was reopened weeks after the water was declared safe for use.
-A downstream chapter, Shiprock Chapter, voted to not open their irrigation ditches for diversion for a year after the spill.
-Shiprock voted to re-open their ditch in April 2016 after receiving water quality data for their area.
-Due to closure of irrigation intakes, the crop yields of many Navajo farmers were devastated.
+The Fruitland Canal System, which provides irrigation water to the communities of San Juan, Upper Fruitland, and Nenahnezad, was not reopened until late August.
+Due to closure of irrigation intakes, the crop yields of many Navajo farmers were dramatically impacted.